ANALYSIS

 Article 20 also introduces a mandatory training requirement.
 Members of management bodies must undergo cybersecurity training sufficient to “identify risks and assess cybersecurity risk-management practices and their impact on the services provided by the entity.”
 Entities must also offer equivalent training to employees on a regular basis.

-Board members looking for a structured starting point on their own exposure surface can work through our Executive Exposure Checklist — ten reconnaissance categories with per-row weighting.
+Board members looking for a structured starting point can work through their own exposure surface across ten reconnaissance categories, each tagged with the response its findings need.

 This is not a recommendation.
 It is a legal obligation with no precedent in NIS1.